 As used herein a "processor" is an instruction execution machine, apparatus, or device.
 A processor may include one or more electrical, optical, and/or mechanical components that operate in interpreting and executing program instructions.
-Exemplary processors include one or more microprocessors, digital signal processors (DSPs), graphics processing units, application-specific integrated circuits (ASICs), optical or photonic processors, and/or field programmable gate arrays (FPGAs).
-Processor 104 may access machine code instructions and data via one or more memory address 5 spaces in addition to the physical memory address space.
+Exemplary processors include one or more micropro- 5 cessors, digital signal processors (DSPs), graphics processing units, application-specific integrated circuits (ASICs), optical or photonic processors, and/or field programmable gate arrays (FPGAs).
+Processor 104 may access machine code instructions and data via one or more memory address 10 spaces in addition to the physical memory address space.
 A memory address space includes addresses identifying locations in a processor memory.
 The addresses in a memory address space are included in defining a processor memory.
 Processor 104 may have more than one processor memory.
-10 Thus, processor 104 may have more than one memory address space.
+15 Thus, processor 104 may have more than one memory address space.
 Processor 104 may access a location in a processor memory by processing an address identifying the location.
-The processed address may be identified by an operand of a machine code instruction and/or may be 15 identified by a register or other portion of processor 104.
+The processed address may be identified by an operand of a machine code instruction and/or may be 20 identified by a register or other portion of processor 104.

-FIG. 1 illustrates a virtual processor memory 106 and may span at least part of physical processor memory 106.
-Virtual memory addresses in a memory address space may be 20 mapped to physical memory addresses identifying locations in physical processor memory 106.
-An address space for identifying locations in a virtual processor memory is referred to as a virtual memory addresses; and its processor memory is referred to as a virtual memory addresses; and its processor memory is referred to as a virtual processor memory or virtual memory.
-The term "processor memory" may refer to physical processor memory, such as processor memory 106, and/or may refer to virtual processor memory, such as virtual processor memory 118, depending on the context in which 30 the term is used.
+FIG. 1 illustrates a virtual processor memory 118 spanning at least part of physical processor memory 106 and may span at least part of persistent secondary storage 108.
+Virtual memory addresses in a memory address space may be 25 mapped to physical memory addresses identifying locations in physical processor memory 106.
+An address space for identifying locations in a virtual processor memory is referred to as a virtual memory address space; its addresses are referred to as virtual memory addresses; and its processor sor memory is referred to as a virtual memory addresses; and its processor sor memory or virtual memory.
+The term "processor memory" may refer to physical processor memory, such as processor memory 106, and/or may refer to virtual processor memory, such as virtual processor memory 118, depending on the context in which 35 the term is used.

 Physical processor memory 106 may include various types of memory technologies.
-Exemplary memory technologies include static random access memory (SRAM) and/or dynamic RAM (DRAM) including variants such as 35 dual data rate synchronous DRAM (DDR SDRAM), error correcting code synchronous DRAM (ECC SDRAM), RAMBUS DRAM (RDRAM), and/or XDRTM DRAM.
-Physical processor memory 106 may include volatile memory as illustrated in the previous sentence and/or may 40 include nonvolatile memory such as nonvolatile flash RAM (NVRAM) and/or ROM.
+Exemplary memory technologies include static random access memory (SRAM) and/or dynamic RAM (DRAM) including variants such as 40 dual data rate synchronous DRAM (DDR SDRAM), error correcting code synchronous DRAM (ECC SDRAM), RAMBUS DRAM (RDRAM), and/or XDRTM DRAM.
+Physical processor memory 106 may include volatile memory as illustrated in the previous sentence and/or may 45 include nonvolatile memory such as nonvolatile flash RAM (NVRAM) and/or ROM.

-Persistent secondary storage 108 may include one or more flash memory storage devices, one or more hard disk drives, one or more magnetic disk drives, and/or one or more optical 45 disk drives.
+Persistent secondary storage 108 may include one or more flash memory storage devices, one or more hard disk drives, one or more magnetic disk drives, and/or one or more optical 50 disk drives.
 Persistent secondary storage may include a removable data storage medium.
-The drives and their associated tangible computer readable storage media provide volatile and/or nonvolatile storage for computer-readable instructions, data structures, program components, and other 50 data for execution environment 102.
+The drives and their associated tangible computer readable storage media provide volatile and/or nonvolatile storage for computer-readable instructions, data structures, program components, and other 55 data for execution environment 102.